-The financial results reported are the consolidated results of the Group's 56 per cent. investment in Liberty, adjusted for SBG shares held by Liberty for the benefit of Liberty policyholders which are deemed to be treasury shares in the group's consolidated accounts.
+The financial results reported are the consolidated results of the Group's 57.4 per cent. effective interest in Liberty, adjusted for SBG shares held by Liberty for the benefit of Liberty policyholders which are deemed to be treasury shares in the Group's consolidated accounts.